tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    uses a fresh nonce for each AEAD operation.
 Reusing the HPKE context avoids an attack described in {{flow-hrr-hijack}}.

-Note this procedure does not apply {{Section 4.1.4 of RFC8446}} to the ClientHelloOuter, only ClientHelloInner.
-The server generates HelloRetryRequest from ClientHelloInner.
-If the ClientHelloOuter and ClientHelloInner expressed different preferences, applying the standard procedure to ClientHelloOuter may not succeed.

 The client then sends the second ClientHelloOuter to the server.
-However, as above, it uses the second ClientHelloInner for preferences and the transcript hash.
-Additionally, it checks the resulting ServerHello for ECH acceptance as in
+However, as above, it uses the second ClientHelloInner for preferences, and both the ClientHelloInner messages for the transcript hash.
+Additionally, it checks the resulting ServerHello for ECH acceptance as in {{determining-ech-acceptance}}.
-{{determining-ech-acceptance}}.
 If the ServerHello does not also indicate ECH acceptance, the client MUST terminate the connection with an "illegal_parameter" alert.

 ### Handshaking with ClientHelloOuter {#rejected-ech}